2023 Most Popular Design & Applied Arts Bachelor's Degree Schools in New York

 Design majors at FIT SUNY take out an average of $23,797 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $313.

-The in-demand bachelor’s degree programs at Pratt Institute - Main helped the school earn the #2 place on this year’s ranking of the most popular design and applied arts schools in New York.
-Pratt Institute is a moderately-sized private not-for-profit school located in the large city of Brooklyn.
+A rank of #2 on this year’s list means Pratt Institute - Main is a great place for design and applied arts students working on their bachelor’s degree.
+Pratt Institute is a moderately-sized private not-for-profit school located in the city of Brooklyn.

 Women make up 72% of the design majors at the school.